KIwabuchi/gbtl/README.md

 equivalent to Version 1.3 of the GraphBLAS C API.
 The API defined by GBTL v.
 3.0 release is not backward compatible with GBTL v.
 2.0.

-The file structure and build system support defining multiple different 'backend' implementations (platforms), but only one of these can be configured and compiled at a time.
-However, if multiple different build directories are used (extending what is shown below), then each can configured for a different platform.

-This release contains the 'sequential' backend in the platforms directory that is written for a single CPU.
-It is intended as a reference implementation focusing on correctness, but contains some modest performance improvements over previous releases.
-An experimental platform called 'optimized_sequential' is currently under development and is exploring more comprehensive performance improvements (currently only for the mxm operation).

-Support for GPUs that was in version 1.0 is currently not available but can be accessed using the git tag: '1.0.0').

 The project also contains example implementations of many common graph algorithms using the C++ API: